Reflection #1

 Reflection #3

-I am about to go to the Cahokia Public Library to give out physical copies of my survey and hopefully I get to talk to more residents in Cahokia Heights to pick their brains about the area and hopeully get some more insights on what it is like renting property in Cahokia.
+I am about to go to the Cahokia Public Library to give out physical copies of my survey and hopefully I get to talk to more residents in Cahokia Heights to pick their brains about the area and hopefully get some more insights on what it is like renting property in Cahokia.

-When I previously talked to our community partners about my ideas for my implementation plan my feedback was positive, but it wasn’t really a lot.
-They liked the idea of looking into renter’s rights in Cahokia Heights and thought it was very prevalent to the area.
+When I previously talked to our community partners about my ideas for my implementation plan, my feedback was positive, but it wasn’t really a lot.
+They liked the idea of looking into renters’ rights in Cahokia Heights and thought it was very prevalent to the area.
 I was pointed to an organization called Action St. Louis.
 They are a grassroots organization that focuses on relief efforts for the homes that were damaged in North St. Louis from the tornado that took place over the summer.
 This organization could be helpful to me by getting me more familiar with how landlords are generally supposed to handle a situation where outside factors make their property inhabitable.
-Arianna from the Cahokia Public Library pointed me towards the Illinois Landlord Tenant Act.
-This act contains very specific laws that pertain to rental property and the relations between a landlord and a lessee.
-Some of the codes I felt were too specific for my section of the website, but I will utilize the codes that mention habitable living, liability, and revenge from landlords in my section of the website.
-In the past Arianna from the Cahokia Public Library has helped me a lot in my research because she is knowledgeable on everything going on not just in Cahokia Heights, but it seems like all the metro east.
-The last time we met I conducted an interview with her that ran for about forty minutes.
-In this interview she told me about multiple experiences she has had owning property in Cahokia.
-Before I go back to the library, I am going to listen to the interview again to develop some more questions that I can ask to help further my research.

-When talking to people who live in Cahokia Heights, I must keep in mind that talking about the struggles and injustices that have been going on there can be a sensitive topic because it is their lives that I am asking questions about.
+When talking to people who live in Cahokia Heights, I must keep in mind that talking about the struggles and injustices that have been going on can be a sensitive topic because it is their lives that I am asking questions about.
 With that in mind I need to keep a filter in my brain that determines if anything I ask could be overbearing.
-I also need to be able to recognize when someone is attempting to steer away from a topic or the conversation in general.
+I also need to be able to recognize when someone is attempting to steer away from a topic or conversation in general.

-A couple of weeks ago I published a survey about renter’s rights that is targeted to residents in Cahokia who rent property there.
+A couple of weeks ago I published a survey about renter rights that is targeted to residents in Cahokia who rent property there.
 So far, I have gotten five responses and three of those respondents rent a home in Cahokia Heights.
 Out of those three, two of them said that their homes are not in suitable living condition and their landlord does not respond to them in a timely manner.
-I am happy that I have had a couple of participants in the survey and the data I have gotten so far supports my hypothesis about what it could possibly be like renting homes in Cahokia.
-Whenever I get to the Cahokia Public Library, I hope to get at least three more participants for my survey.